MSLNZ/msl-network/docs/json_formats.rst

 .. code-block:: console

     {
-      'error': true
+      "error": true
-      'message': string (a short description of the error) 'traceback': array of strings (a detailed stack trace of the error) 'result': null
+      "message": string (a short description of the error) "traceback": array of strings (a detailed stack trace of the error) "result": null
-      'requester': string (the address of the device that made the request) 'uuid': string (can be an empty string)
+      "requester": string (the address of the device that made the request) "uuid": string (can be an empty string)
     }

 .. _service-format: